stanislavcodes/speakyschool.project/README.md

 # speakyschool.project

-It's a project to develop my webdev skills
+It's a project to learn more HTML/CSS/JS

 # design